 Both Eurardy Reserve and Charles Darwin Reserve, owned and managed by Bush Heritage Australia, fall within the natural range of the Nationally Vulnerable Shield-backed Trapdoor Spider which is endemic to the mid-west of Western Australia.
 Both reserves also provide suitable habitat for the species – york gum woodlands and acacia shrublands.

 There are a number of other rare and more common species of trapdoor spider found in the region.
 To find out more check out this info booklet.
-It is not possible to identify which species of spider you have based on the trap door alone, so we can't be sure which one we have here.
+It's not possible to identify which species of spider you have based on the trap door alone, so we can't be sure which one we have here.

 The Australian Museum website is another good source of information on these fascinating critters.